 Call2Recycle® is currently the State-approved primary battery stewardship plan that allows consumers to recycle primary batteries, in addition to rechargeable batteries, through a convenient network of drop-off locations.

-Under Vermont law, producers cannot sell primary batteries in the State unless they participate in an approved stewardship plan, which provides free collection and recycling of primary batteries for consumers.
+It remains that under Vermont law, producers cannot sell covered batteries in the State unless they participate in an approved stewardship plan, which provides free collection and recycling of covered batteries for consumers.
 This list of compliant producers and brands can continue to sell primary batteries in Vermont.

 Definition of a Producer

-• Manufacturer selling primary batteries in the state under the manufacturers own name or brand
+• Manufacturer selling covered batteries in the state under the manufacturers own name or brand

-• Brand, license or trademark owner selling primary batteries in the state
+• Brand, license or trademark owner selling covered batteries in the state

-• Importer selling a primary battery into the state for sale or distribution
+• Importer selling a covered battery into the state for sale or distribution

-Under the law, “Primary batteries” are defined as non-rechargeable batteries weighing two kilograms (4.4 lbs.) or less, including alkaline, carbon-zinc, and lithium metal batteries.
+Primary Battery: Under the law, “Primary batteries” are defined as non-rechargeable batteries weighing two kilograms (4.4 lbs.) or less, including alkaline, carbon-zinc, and lithium metal batteries.
+Starting January 1, 2026, the definition will be expanded to include non-rechargeable batteries weighing 25 pounds or less.

 Contact Info